Can I Refuse to Perform a Sobriety Test in Florida?

-Fortunately, a lawyer from Hersem Law can help you with those consequences.
+Fortunately, a DUI lawyer in Tampa from Hersem Law can help you with those consequences.
 Whether you’ve already refuse to take a sobriety test, or whether you’re unsure what to do when pulled over, we can help you make the right decisions.

 Florida’s Implied Consent Law

 When Florida drivers receive their license and begin driving, they’re then subject to certain laws, like the implied consent law.
 This law states that if you’re legally allowed to drive, you consent to also take a breath, blood, or urine test to measure your sobriety.